I’m getting in touch about

 - 2.4 Subsidiaries of fossil fuel companies (see 1.1) may join the SBTi if the subsidiary itself is not considered a fossil fuel company.

-SBTi has discretion to evaluate the eligibility of fossil fuel company subsidiaries on a case-by-case basis based on the subsidiaries’ operational model and relevance of its emissions to the parent organization.
-Subsidiaries that are established for the sole purpose of setting an SBT on a portion of a fossil fuel companies’ GHG inventory are not permitted to join SBTi.
+SBTi evaluates the eligibility of subsidiaries of fossil fuel companies on a case-by-case basis.
+The subsidiary’s operational model and relevance of its emissions to its parent company will be assessed.
+Subsidiaries that are established for the sole purpose of setting science-based targets on a portion of a fossil fuel companies’ GHG inventory are not permitted to join SBTi.

 For transparency, subsidiaries who set targets but whose parent companies are ineligible will be identified via a footnote in their target wording.

 This policy will be reviewed and updated regularly to ensure it is aligned with the latest SBTi position.
-Please see our latest release on Oil and Gas Sector guidance here.
+Further updates will be shared later in 2025.
 For any questions, contact the team at OGSector@sciencebasedtargets.org.

 For other outstanding questions please contact OGsector@sciencebasedtargets.org.